xbelanch/Arch4T440P/arch_4_t440p_installation.md

 # pacman -S ttf-ubuntu-font-family ttf-fantasque-sans-mono ttf-dejavu ttf-roboto ttf-font-awesome noto-fonts noto-fonts-cjk noto-fonts-emoji
 ```

+Remeber that install noto-fonts-cjk is mandatory if you want to see japanese glyphs!

 ## Install manually fonts

 Locate your font folder.
 Might be one of: